 The purposes of bringing legal and non-legal tactics frequently used by MCFD to the attention of our readers are:

 Experience from these parents is indispensable in unveiling the true nature of state-sponsored child removals.
 Frequently used tactics are analyzed below.
 To those who have no experience with MCFD, these tactics may appear unbelievable.
-Before you dismiss them as hyperbole, we emphasize that the tactics below are from a collective experience of parents who had received interventions from MCFD first hand.
-They are not fictional.
+Before you dismiss them as hyperbole, we emphasize that the tactics below are from a collective experience of parents who had received services from MCFD first hand.
+They are not fictitious.

 To those who are in the early stage of being scrutinized by "child protection" social workers, the messages delivered in this YouTube video may appear absurd and radical.
 It is hard to believe a government agency can be so corrupted and the courts are so kangaroo in 21st century Canada.
 Doubt cast to undermine credibility is very effective to turn the public away from believing parents who have the painful experience.
 What if half of what these messages are true?
 Can you live with such a system that could potentially affect you or your loved one?
 The